mooperd/new-skill-sprint-website/_posts/2020-02-01-camping-info.md

 title:  "Camping.info - DevOps Skill Sprint - Case Study"
 date:   2020-02-01
 excerpt: "From an AWS disaster to GKE dream in a week."
+description: "From an AWS disaster to GKE dream in a week."
 image: "/images/camping-info.png"
 ---